emfcamp/Website/templates/about/villages.md

 The Village People are available to support making things happen in your village.
 If you have a cool idea, but need help with planning or logistics of doing things on site, please contact us beforehand.
 The earlier you let us know your plans, the better we can help you.
 You can contact us by [emailing villages@emfcamp.org](mailto:villages@emfcamp.org) and we will be very happy to discuss anything you might come up with!

 ## Village Furniture
 To make things easier for villages, we will offer the opportunity to book a marquee and furniture through us, which will be set up and ready for when you arrive on site.
-Details of how to book these will be announced nearer to the event.
+Details of how to book these will be circulated to registered villages once they're available, with reminders nearer to the event.

 We're happy for you to bring your own tents and furniture for being social in and cooking in.
 We ask that you remove everything you’ve brought at the end of the event - it’s not fair on our volunteers to have to tidy them up, and it’s also bad for the environment.